September 17, 2021

 The man in question is Aziz Yıldırım: the (former) President of Fenerbahçe – one of Turkey’s biggest sports clubs.
 As it was later revealed, his phone had been tapped by the police due to Yıldırım being “suspected” of having “set up an armed criminal organisation” as per Article 220(3) of the Turkish Criminal Code.
 When his house was raided on 3 July 2011 with a large host of cameramen, it appeared as if the police were looking for illegal weapons.
 Subsequently, video clips of ballistics experts examining guns allegedly belonging to Yıldırım surfaced in pro-government media which depicted Yıldırım as the “head of an armed gang”.
 Not long after, it became clear that the video clips were manipulated as the guns in question did not belong to Yıldırım.
 Moreover, even though he was eventually charged with match-fixing and providing incentive bonuses, he has never been charged under Article 220(3).
 Nonetheless, in a clear violation of Turkish law and with complete disregard for the judgment of the ECtHR in (mutatis mutandis) Craxi v Italy (no 2), Turkish authorities continued to allow the pro-government press (which, at the time, included media affiliated with the Gülen cult) to disseminate information portraying Fenerbahçe executives as criminals.
 Consequently, even before the issuing of a bill of indictment, the Turkish Football Federation (hereinafter “TFF”) was pressured by both the media and the board of Fenerbahçe’s arch-rivals, Galatasaray, to punish Fenerbahçe swiftly.

 It was in this climate that the applicants, (former) Fenerbahçe executives İlhan Ekşioğlu and Şekip Mosturoğlu, were subjected to disciplinary proceedings before the TFF.
 The TFF’s judicial structure consists of two levels of jurisdiction: the Professional Football Disciplinary Committee (hereinafter “PFDK”), which is the legal committee of first instance, and the Arbitration Committee which receives the appeals and whose judgments cannot be reviewed by ordinary courts.
 Much like Aziz Yıldırım, the applicants’ phones had been tapped by the police for the purpose of criminal proceedings and they were in custody awaiting trial when their dossiers were submitted to the PFDK.
-Despite the fact that they had not been convicted yet and that criminal proceedings against the applicants were still ongoing, both committees used the transcripts of the intercepted phone conversations as evidence and ruled that both applicants were guilty of match-fixing and providing incentive bonuses.
+Despite the fact that they had not been convicted yet and that criminal proceedings against the applicants were still ongoing, both committees used the transcripts of the intercepted phone conversations as evidence and ruled that both applicants were guilty of attempting to influence match results, which also implied match-fixing and providing incentive bonuses.

 As the decision of the Arbitrary Committee was final, the applicants brought the case to the ECtHR arguing that there had been a violation of Articles 6 and 8 of the European Convention on Human Rights (hereinafter “the Convention”).
 It is worth noting that, before the Second Section of the ECtHR delivered its judgment, the lengthy trials of Fenerbahçe executives were about to come to an end, with the Chief Prosecutor of the Turkish Court of Cassation (Yargıtay) requesting the affirmance of the acquittal of all defendants on all charges.
 Additionally, in the so-called “counter-trials” of Gülenist public officials, the police chief leading the investigations against Fenerbahçe executives, Nazmi Ardıç, has recently been sentenced to 1972 years and ten months in prison for 86 counts of “slander”, 148 counts of “forgery of official documents” and 74 counts of “violation of the confidentiality of communication” for his involvement in the “sham trial plot” against Fenerbahçe executives.